 Once you have reached Tamhini Ghat, get to a point from where you can see the ‘+’ sign of the valley.
 This point is 6-7 km from Raigad Inn Hotel, moving towards Mulshi Lake from Mumbai.

 Raigad Inn - restaurant a few km from plus valley

 There is a drainage pipe below the cemented block and it acts as a landmark.
 It is marked with red and white stripes.
 You need to get down from the side of the pipe and make your way into the valley.

 The trail passes through dry grass, rocky terrain and scree.
 Continue for around 25 minutes until the trail gradually descends down the valley.
-You will also see waterfall on the right.
-All waterfalls in the area have water only during monsoon season.
+You will also see a waterfall on the right.
+All waterfalls in the area have water only during the monsoon season.